RBC-DSAI-IITM/rbc-dsai-iitm.github.io-old/_members/profnandansudarsan_RaghavendraMallela.md

 areas:

   - Reinforcement Learning
+  - Stochastic Modeling

-bio: I graduated from IIT Khangpur with (Bachelores & Masters) in Mechanical Engineering, Currently exploring the application of Reinforcement learning in Management Sciences.
+bio: I am a graduate from IIT Khangpur with (Bachelores & Masters) in Mechanical Engineering with 2+years product management experience in a Mechanical R&D. Currently exploring the applications of Reinforcement learning in Management Sciences and working on a RL project for an IT company under the guidance of Prof. Nandan Sudarsanam.
 email: raghavendraiitkgp2010@gmail.com
 type: staff
 ---